nls1729/acme-code/activities-config/README.txt

            The option now displays the overview after login and any time closing an application results in no running applications.

+2016-08-23 Activities Configurator - GS 3.16 3.18 3.20
+           Corrected false overview displays when running with Wayland.
+Added time window to prevent check for no running apps if an app had been started in the past 2 seconds.
+Problem occured only on some apps and only if starting first app from overview.

+2016-08-23 Activities Configurator - uploaded for review

 zip file: Sun Aug 21 08:59:59 EDT 2016 5b349de6a63b206ef35ffba526726ef0267ff1c2

 ...